 Another way to promote patient independence is by giving the patient an active role in their care.
 This might include encouraging them to participate in decision-making, providing feedback on treatment plans, and offering support when needed.
 It is also important to involve family members and caregivers so that they can provide additional guidance and assistance as needed.

-Finally, healthcare providers should strive to create an environment encourage independence patient autonomy.
+Finally, healthcare providers should strive to create an environment that encourages independence and patient autonomy.
 This might include providing a safe space for patients to express their thoughts and feelings without feeling judged, offering enough information on treatment options to make informed decisions, and giving them the freedom to choose their care.

 By promoting patient independence, healthcare providers can ensure their patients receive the best care possible.
 With knowledge and support from healthcare professionals, patients can become more independent and empowered to make the best decisions for their health.